U.S. social security benefits to rise 0.3 percent in 2017

-WASHINGTON U.S. retirees will receive a 0.3 percent increase in their Social Security checks in 2017, the Social Security Administration said on Tuesday.
+WASHINGTON (Reuters) - U.S. retirees will receive a 0.3 percent increase in their Social Security checks in 2017, the Social Security Administration said on Tuesday.

 The cost-of-living adjustment, also known as COLA, is tied to inflation moves.
 There was no increase for 2015-2016 due to the dampening effects on inflation from falling oil prices.